-DOS strives to deploy responsible missions that achieve maximum efficiency in their use of natural resources and operate at minimum risk to people, societies and ecosystems, contributing to a positive impact on these wherever possible (Welcome to the United Nations, n.d.).
-They launched an Environment Strategy in November 2016 that sets out a vision that DOS will strive to achieve by 2023 in relation to environmental management in peace operations.
+DOS launched a comprehensive six-year Environment Strategy for Peace Operations in 2016 which aims to "deploy responsible missions that achieve maximum efficiency in their use of natural resources and operate at minimum risk to people, societies and ecosystems, contributing to a positive impact on these wherever possible" (Welcome to the United Nations, n.d.).
+The Strategy responds to existing mandates from the membership of the UN that emphasize the importance of environmental management.
+It focuses on five priority areas: energy, water and wastewater, solid waste, environmental management systems, and wider impact.